OGC Nice: History

 After World War II, Nice returned to professional status and was inserted back into the second division.
 The club achieved promotion back to the first division for the 1948–49 season under the leadership of the Austrian manager Anton Marek.
 After two seasons of finishing in the top ten, Nice, now led by manager Jean Lardi, achieved its first-ever honour by winning the league title in the 1950–51 season.
-Led by French internationals Marcel Domingo, Antoine Bonifaci, Abdelaziz Ben Tifour, and Jean Courteaux, as well as the Argentine duo of Pancho Gonzales and Luis Carniglia and the Swede Pär Bengtsson, Nice won the league despite finishing equal on points with Lille.
+Bolstered by French internationals Marcel Domingo, Antoine Bonifaci, Abdelaziz Ben Tifour, and Jean Courteaux, as well as the Argentine duo of Pancho Gonzales and Luis Carniglia and the Swede Pär Bengtsson, Nice won the league despite finishing equal on points with Lille.
 Nice was declared champions due to having more wins (18) than Lille (17).
 In the following season, under new manager Numa Andoire, Nice won the double after winning both the league and the Coupe de France.
 In the league, the club defended its title by holding off both Bordeaux and Lille.
 In the Coupe de France final, Nice faced Bordeaux and defeated the Aquitaine club 5–3 courtesy of goals from five different players.

 Nice continued its solid run in the decade by winning the Coupe de France for the second time in 1954.
 The club, now being led by a young and unknown Just Fontaine, faced southern rivals Marseille and earned a 2–1 victory with Victor Nuremberg and Carniglia scoring the goals.
 Carniglia retired from football after the season and began managing Nice.
 In his first season in charge, Nice won the league for a third time after being chased for the entire season by rivals Marseille and Monaco, as well as Lens and Saint-Étienne.
 After the campaign, Fontaine departed the club for Stade de Reims.
 Three seasons later, Nice won the last title of the decade in 1959.
 The club finished the decade (1950–1959) with four league titles and two Coupe de France trophies.
 Nice also appeared in European competition for the first time in the 1956–57 season, losing to Real Madrid in the quarter-finals.

 In subsequent decades, Nice struggled to equal the success of the 1950s with Reims and, later Saint-Étienne eclipsing the club in the 1960s and '70s.
 During this time, Nice regularly competed in Division 1 with the exception of two seasons in Division 2 in 1965 and 1970.
 In 1973 and 1976, Nice achieved a second-place finish in the league, its best finish since winning the league in 1959.
 However, following the latter finish, the club finished in lower positions in the next six seasons and was relegated in the 1981–82 season after finishing 19th.
 Nice played three seasons in the second division before returning to the top flight in 1985.
 After six seasons of mid-table finishes, Nice was back in Division 2.